-The supervisor and manager act as role models.
-Aside from functional duties, compliance responsibility assigned to them shall ensure that employees reporting to the supervisor and manager understand and act in compliance with our "Code", policies and the law.
-For this reason, supervisors and managers are encouraged to foster open, honest, and transparent communication in both directions by implementing a positive work environment.
-This enables employees to raise questions and address integrity and compliance issues more easily.
+The supervisor and manager act as a role model.
+Besides functional duties, compliance responsibility assigned shall ensure that employees reporting to the supervisor and manager understand and act in compliance with our "Code", policies and the law.
+For this reason, supervisors and managers are encouraged to foster an open, honest and transparent communication in both directions by implementing a positive work environment.
+This enables employees easier to raise questions and address integrity and compliance issues.